Setting Up a Projection System for a Successful Presentation

 Projector Screens & Stands

 Now that you know how to buy the right size projector screen, let’s talk about some of the other features to look for.
 Most screens are wall mounting, hung from the ceiling, or come with their own stands.
-We carry quite a few different models, but the primary feature we try to offer is portability.
-Our portable screens either knock down or retract so they are compact when carried.
+Many of these models feature a portable design for bringing presentations on the road.
+These screens either knock down or retract to be compact when carried.
 In fact, most include some type of tote bag that is specially designed to fit the collapsed framework.
 Although we primarily sell portable systems, many (including the retractable wall designs) can be used for long-term use as well.
 Screens that include their own stands come in both floor and countertop designs, so virtually any type of presentation can be accommodated.
 Other vendors also provide a variety of interim and long-term projector screen options.

 After you’ve selected the main components for your projection system, you’ll want to figure out the best option for mounting the video projector.
 Wall and ceiling brackets are some of the most common choices, especially because they are relatively inexpensive and offer a wide range of adjustability.
 Many locations want to keep the projector protected by attaching it to a wall or ceiling.
 This way, it doesn’t get knocked off a tabletop and broken by accident.